 Importance of Slips, Trips and Falls on the Same Level

-- Tragically two people died as a result of slips, trips and falls on the same level in 2015.
+- Tragically people die as a result of work slips, trips and falls on the same level

-- Every working day six people are hurt in workplace slips, trips and falls
+- Every working day seven people are hurt in workplace slips, trips and falls

 - Every working day one person is so badly hurt that they miss over a month from work

 - Slips, trips and falls are the second highest single cause of workplace injuries

 - There were around 1,700 workplace slips, trips and falls reported in 2017